 Connectivity and Communication Challenges

 Another challenge is connectivity.
+An online poll conducted in 2019 showed communication topping the major remote work challenges.
 A remote workforce with a stable internet ensures that everyone stays on the same boat and access to the necessary tools.
 A stable internet also establishes a more connected team.
 Initiating conference calls is another method of securing good communication.
 Except for urgent issues, conference calls may be limited to twice a week.
 Emails can sometimes better communicate special issues.

 Keeping a Team Together

-The quarantine can lead to emotional and mental health degradation from a lack of communication.
+A March 2020 study states that quarantine can lead to emotional and mental health decline.
 This can lead to demotivation, loneliness, and an overall decrease in mental health.
 Actively participating in casual group conversations helps reduce the feelings of isolation and anxiety.
-For managers and supervisors, inserting human touch in a conversation also goes a long way.
-Emails with encouraging messages can also boost team morale and establish rapport.
+Communication is key in keeping a team together and raising team morale.
+Leadership coach and workplace culture consultant encourages leaders to hone their virtual leadership skills and maximize technology to collaborate and engage their team often.